YarBurArt/anon-traffic-gen/README.md

    - `sendHTTPRequests()`: Sends HTTP GET requests to the configured URLs using the configured user agents.
    - `generateWebSocketTraffic()`: Establishes WebSocket connections to the configured URLs, sends a random message, and immediately closes the connection.
 5. `main()`: The entry point of the application, which executes the `rootCmd`.
-6. `downloadFile` softly hides tunnel, vpn and proxy connections, via torrent ip connection
+6. `downloadFileTorrent()` softly hides tunnel, vpn and proxy connections, via torrent ip connection

 ## Dependencies